rlch/mcphub.nvim/README.md

 - [x] MCP Resources as variables in chat plugins
 - [x] MCP Prompts as slash commands in chat plugins
 - [ ] Support for #variables, /slash_commands in avante
+- [x] Enable LLM to start and stop MCP Servers dynamically
 - [x] Support SSE transport
 - [ ] Composio Integration
 - [ ] Better Docs and Wiki